dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ### T1 Security chip

 Sonoma has removed support for T1 chips found in most 2016 and 2017 Macs.
-Therefore on aforementioned systems, the following will not function:
+Therefore on these systems, the following will not function:

 * Enable or disable FileVault
 * Open the Password Settings window